 Thankfully I didn’t use to buy coffee or clothes on a regular basis, but I loved going to concerts, which happened quite often in Madison Square Garden.
 When I decided to save money for travel seriously, that unnecessary spending was cut off my budget.

 I also used to go out on dinners every weekend and spent roughly $30 per meal.
 That was out too.
-I canceled cable TV since I could watch anything I wanted online and became more conscious on where I spent every dollar of my paycheck.
+I canceled cable TV since I could watch anything I wanted online and became more conscious about where I spent every dollar of my paycheck.
 The more I could save, the more I could travel.

 But, beyond cutting spending, the trick that helped me the most was “paying myself first”.
 Immediately after I received every paycheck, I would first transfer a large sum (up to 50% sometimes) to my travel savings so that I had to force myself to live only with the remainder.